 Government needs to work to make sustainable choices in our daily lives easier and to raise public awareness of the impacts of our current consumption patterns.
 We aim to do a lot more - through taking a lead in sustainable procurement, by reducing waste and increasing recycling and composting of that waste that is created, increasing energy from renewable sources, supporting organisations and households to use energy more efficiently and taking a range of actions to tackle climate change.

-There has been an overall reduction in Scotland’s carbon footprint since a peak in 2007 when it was 94.3 million tonnes carbon dioxide equivalent (MtCO2e).
-The latest figure, for 2012, is 76.8 MtCO2e.
+There has been an overall reduction in Scotland’s carbon footprint since a peak in 2007 when it was 115.3 million tonnes carbon dioxide equivalent (MtCO2e).
+However, Scotland’s carbon footprint has increased since 2011, and the latest figure, for 2013, is 94.8 MtCO2e

 The data is available at the bottom of the page.